 Consumers are becoming increasingly aware – and increasingly uncomfortable – about data collection in their day-to-day lives.
 In fact, chances are you’re one of those consumers on your day off, with a survey finding that 97 percent of consumers are somewhat or very concerned about protecting their personal data.
 This widespread trepidation regarding the collection and utilization of consumer data is poised to change the world of marketing as we know it.

-Between legal initiatives like GDPR and offerings like Firefox providing enhanced data privacy for consumers, it’s clear that the heyday of endless granular consumer data is reaching its end.
+Between legal initiatives like GDPR, Apple’s privacy changes, and offerings like Firefox providing enhanced data privacy for consumers, it’s clear that the heyday of endless granular consumer data is reaching its end.
 However, while almost every consumer is demanding more privacy, an entire 63 percent of consumers believe personalization should be standard when they’re being served or sent promotional offers.
 This has left marketers wondering how to meet consumer demands without access to a wealth of consumer data.

 The Changing Landscape in Consumer Privacy

 The data protection and privacy environment has shifted significantly in recent years.
 While some consumers and thought leaders have been discussing the importance of data privacy for a decade or longer, it wasn’t until 2016 that a set of data privacy regulations called GDPR was proposed in the European Union.
 When it was passed in 2018, organizations had to allow users in the EU to opt-in to the collection of personal data, which set off a range of similar regulations around the world.
 Later that year, the California Consumer Privacy Act (CCPA) was passed, detailing new privacy rights for consumers in the state of California.